micmejia/bible-dump/NKJV/Ephesians/Eph 5.md

 neither filthiness, nor foolish talking, nor coarse jesting, which are not fitting, but rather giving of thanks.

 ###### 5
-For [^a]this you know, that no fornicator, unclean person, nor covetous man, who is an idolater, has any inheritance in the kingdom of Christ and God.
+For this you know, that no fornicator, unclean person, nor covetous man, who is an idolater, has any inheritance in the kingdom of Christ and God.

 ###### 6
 Let no one deceive you with empty words, for because of these things the wrath of God comes upon the sons of disobedience.